 CONTACTING THE INSTRUCTOR / OFFICE HOURS: Course administrative queries can be emailed to the instructor or made during office hours (or by special appointment if necessary).
+Please always indicate your course (whether CHM2045 or CHM2046) when emailing.
 Chemistry queries should be made in person during office hours or before/after lectures.
 If this is not possible, please visit the CLC.
 Please consult the online chapter solutions (if applicable) before coming to office hours.